 Also, get one of these experienced ice race competitors to agree to come out as your passenger to coach you.
 Frankly, by having that person with you, you will have more fun because your first time on the ice it can be pretty hard to get the car to go fast.

 When you've done that, you can come to an ice race and enter for one day.
 We'll sell you a temporary licence for that day for the cost of a coffee run.
-A summary of the program is at this link.
+To find out more about the program, email to firstname.lastname@example.org.

 I want to know everything about ice racing - how do I find out more?